 No matter how hard its been for you or your family, there is something that shines in your life and while the food you serve does not literally make it better, it can make it worse by placing you into the gain column.

 Who Practices Thanksgiving Dinner?

 We listen to you in our Support Groups on Facebook and shake our heads.
 Some of you are testing pie recipes in September, you are THINKING and eating Thanksgiving three months ahead.
-Thanksgiving is a MEAL, not a season.
+Thanksgiving is ONE SINGLE MEAL, not an entire season.

 Eat within your means and you'll have a great day.
-Fatbrain thinking nearly killed you by creating your Morbid Obesity.
+Fatbrain thinking nearly killed all of us by creating our Morbid Obesity.
 Surgery was a last resort and should be a strong enough wake up call to stop it - stop with the super high calorie foods.